d-reddy/university-test/README.md

 * will map entities to domain objects

 ### university-repository
-* does the heavy lifting of mimicing a data layer
+* does the heavy lifting of mimic-ing a data layer
 * responsible for reading a provided csv file (location specified in configuration.yml file)
 * will build relationships between class, professor, and students
 * exposes repositories (IUniversityClassRepository, IProfessorRepository, IStudentRepository) to fetch entities